In Scotland, anyone can call themselves a qualified dog or cat "behaviourist", "trainer", "psychologist", "listener", or "whisperer".

 - I have been independently vetted by the UK Register of Expert Witnesses (dog behaviour specialist).

 The only letters I place after my name are those of my university qualifications and accreditation as a Certificated Clinical Animal Behaviourist (CCAB).
 Be wary of unqualified behaviourists that attempt to use their membership to an organisation as if it is a qualification.
-Other self-proclaimed behaviour experts may cite the completion of an unaccredited or low-level behaviour course as evidence of their qualifications.
+Other self-proclaimed behaviour experts may cite the completion of an unaccredited, short, poor-quality, or low-level behaviour course.

 Since I was young I have been interested in two things: animals and science.
 After spending time as a teenager with a well-known pet behaviourist, I decided to make a career of working with problem pets.
 I wanted to base my understanding of animal behaviour and treatment techniques on both practical experience with animals, and scientific understanding.